 Fixed price process

 The department has commenced a fixed price sale process in the Whitsunday Water Resource Plan area.
-Only those who applied in the 2014 tender process are eligible to apply.
+Only those who applied in the 2014 tender process were eligible to apply.
 The Terms of Sale have been provided to eligible candidates with applications closing on the 26 February 2016.
 Future releases will be considered by the Chief Executive after the conclusion of the closed fixed price process.